 - On the first line of the Excel file, I put the names of the companies that I will be analyzing.

-- Now, for the left-hand column, I visited the website of each competitor, and wrote down their main features, functionalities and products.
+- For the left-hand column, I visited the website of each competitor, and wrote down their main features, functionalities and products.
 Every time I visited a new website, I added more rows so I could have them all at a simple glance.

-And last but not least, if I see that there is a rare feature that only one company has out of all competitors, it could either be a sign of an important competitive advantage, or a feature that hasn’t proven its success yet.
-In either case, it is great to keep an eye on that.
+And last but not least, if I see that there is a rare feature that only one company has out of all competitors, it could mean two things:

 I will leave a link to download the template in the end of the article, along with the others ones.